Used Car: 2011 Hyundai Accent Review

 Many test drivers thought the Accent’s 1.6-liter four-cylinder engine was sluggish, and said that performance was best with the standard manual transmission.
 Fuel economy ratings, however, are high.
 The Accent gets up to 27/36 mpg city/highway with an automatic transmission.

-Though it’s one of the least expensive 2011 small cars, you should be able to easily find another with higher safety and reliability scores and better performance.
+Though it’s one of the least expensive 2011 small cars, you should be able to easily find another with higher safety scores and better performance.

 Other Cars to Consider